Anna Maria Rizzoli

-Anna Maria Rizzoli (born 26 August 1951, in Rome), is an Italian actress.
+Anna Maria Rizzoli (born 26 August 1951) is an Italian actress.

 Rizzoli started her career as glamour model and in the second half of the 1970s entered the cinema industry, becoming a star of the commedia sexy all'italiana.
 She also worked in television, appearing in several TV-series and hosting some shows, including the 1979 Sanremo Music Festival, and on stage where she worked with Giorgio Strehler.